tristan-white/navfitx/README.md

 3. `uv sync`
 4. `uv run python -m navfitx`

+> [!NOTE]
+> If you see the error `This application failed to start because no Qt platform plugin could be initialized.
+Reinstalling the application may fix this problem.`, install `libxcb-cursor0`, then run again.

 ## Background

 - Every year, every service member in the Navy creates a performance evalution report.